Financial Management 28 min read BUILT FOR CONTRACTORS

 Data loses 50% of its value every 24 hours it sits in a pocket.

-1. Daily Logging: Crew logs hours/materials via mobile before leaving the site.
+1. Daily Logging: Crew logs hours and materials via mobile before leaving the site.

-2. Weekly Variance Check: Every Friday, compare Actuals-to-Date vs. Estimated-to-Date.
+2. Weekly Variance Check: Every Friday, compare Actuals-to-Date vs. Estimated-to-Date for every active job.

 Action Path: